wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

 ### TransactionLogLimitMB

-Defines the maximum size, in MB, of a transaction log.
-Should a transaction log exceed this size, it will be deleted, thus reducing the amount of data that can be recovered should the host device lose power.
+Use the TransactionLogLimitMB property to define the maximum size, in MB, of a transaction log.
+When a transaction log exceeds this size, it is deleted, which reduces the amount of data that can be recovered should the host device lose power.

 #### TransactionLogLimitMB type